nyCloud/stack_edit_notes/Python Tricks/Cython.md

 Cython is Python with C data types.

 ### 1.1 Basic Usage
 To build a Cython *.pyx file into importable *.so file.
-We can use following script
+We can use following script.

 ```python
 from distutils.core import setup
 from Cython.Build import cythonize